Our Board of Trustees

 Meredith Weenick, Treasurer

 Meredith Weenick was elected to the Board of Trustees in July 2014.
-Meredith is the Vice President for Campus Services at Harvard University.
-Prior to joining Harvard, Meredith served as a policy advisor to former Mayor Thomas M. Menino and most recently as the Chief Financial Officer for the City of Boston.
+Meredith is the executive vice president of Harvard University.
+Prior to this role, Meredith was the vice president for campus services at Harvard and also served as a policy advisor to former Mayor Thomas M. Menino and as the Chief Financial Officer for the City of Boston.
 In earlier years, she served as the director of operations at City Year Boston and the deputy director of the Massachusetts Service Alliance, where she was responsible for the daily operations of the Massachusetts Governor’s Commission on National and Community Service.

 Kimberly Henry Quagliaroli, Secretary